abdrahmansoltan/Learning-Notes/JavaScript/03-DOM.md

 alert(document.body.previousSibling); // HTMLHeadElement
 ```

+---

-#### Element-only navigation
+#### Element-only navigation (Commonly used) ✅

 Navigation properties listed above refer to all nodes.
-For instance, in childNodes we can see both text nodes, element nodes, and even comment nodes if they exist.
+For instance, in childNodes we can see both `text` nodes, `element` nodes, and even `comment` nodes if they exist.
 But for many tasks we don’t want text or comment nodes.
 We want to manipulate element nodes that represent tags and form the structure of the page.

 - navigation links that only take element nodes into account: